apache/ignite/docs/gridgain_readme.md

 - GridGain Enterprise repository is located at http://www.gridgainsystems.com:8085/nexus/content/repositories/external

 ### 3.1 Maven Artifacts
-GridGain Maven repository has `5` artifacts (add `'-ent'` for enterprise edition):
+GridGain Maven repository has `4` artifacts:

-* gridgain-datagrid - contains jars and dependencies for In-Memory Data Grid
+* `gridgain-datagrid-edition` (`gridgain-datagrid-ent-edition` for enterprise edition) - contains jars and dependencies for In-Memory Data Grid.
-* gridgain-streaming - contains jars and dependencies for In-Memory Streaming
-* gridgain-hadoop1 - contains jars and dependencies for In-Memory Accelerator for Hadoop (Hadoop 1.x version)
+* `gridgain-streaming-edition` (`gridgain-streaming-ent-edition` for enterprise edition) - contains jars and dependencies for In-Memory Streaming.
-* gridgain-hadoop2 - contains jars and dependencies for In-Memory Accelerator for Hadoop (Hadoop 2.x version)
+* `gridgain-hadoop-edition` (`gridgain-hadoop-ent-edition` for enterprise edition) - contains jars and dependencies for In-Memory Accelerator for Hadoop.
-* gridgain-platform - contains jars and dependencies for all GridGain editions.
+* `gridgain-platform-edition` (`gridgain-platform-ent-edition` for enterprise edition) - contains jars and dependencies for all GridGain editions.

 ### 3.2 Maven Example

 #### 3.2.1 Open Source

     <dependency>
         <groupId>org.gridgain</groupId>